navin-msft/AzFnExcelPandas/README.md

-# Azure Function: Excel to Pandas API
+# Azure Function: Excel to Pandas API with Metadata

-This project is an Azure Function App (Python v2) that exposes an HTTP endpoint to accept an Excel file, convert it to a pandas DataFrame, and return the data as JSON.
+This project is an Azure Function App (Python v2) that exposes an HTTP endpoint to accept an Excel data file and a metadata file, process the data according to the metadata, and return the result as JSON.

 ## Features
 - HTTP-triggered Azure Function
-- Accepts Excel files via POST as the raw body (not form-data)
+- Accepts two files via POST (`multipart/form-data`):
-- Converts Excel to pandas DataFrame
+  - `data_file`: Excel file (`.xlsx`)
+  - `meta_file`: JSON file (e.g., column selection)
+- Uses metadata to interpret/process the data file (e.g., select columns)
-- Returns DataFrame as JSON
+- Returns processed data as JSON

 ## Prerequisites
 - [Azure Functions Core Tools](https://learn.microsoft.com/azure/azure-functions/functions-run-local)